 In the yoga manual Transformation vol. 1, there is a section entirely devoted to clearing the subconscious.
 Each one has it’s own particular focus, so reading through and choosing the correct kriya for your needs would be helpful.
 One kriya I particularly like is “A Renewed Self-Concept.”
 By clearing out our old junk, we have the freedom to create and project a healthier, happier, truer version of ourselves to the world.

 “Gobinday Mukunday” is an excellent mantra for clearing the subconscious.
-It can heal deeply seated subconscious blocks, as well as balancing the hemispheres of the brain.
+It can heal deeply seated subconscious blocks, as well as balance the hemispheres of the brain.
 Mantra practice is an excellent tool, because it gives your mind a positive rhythm and projection to focus on when the negativity of the subconscious starts to rise to the surface.
 Chant Gobinday Mukunday for 11 minutes, or consider keeping a looped track playing softly as you sleep at night.